[Linux Commands] Cool Commands [Mini Usage Examples]

 awk 1

-This is often used when combining intermediate certificates.
+This is often used when merging intermediate certificates.

-When combining certificates with cat, there is no line break code at the end.
+When merging certificates with cat, there is no newline character on the last line.

 —–BEGIN CERTIFICATE—– Server certificate file contents —–END CERTIFICATE—–—–BEGIN CERTIFICATE—– Intermediate certificate file contents —–END CERTIFICATE—–